cyber-prophet/the-graph/pages/cyber-prophet extra 1%3A installing mac from 0.md

 		- `font:`
 	- line 159
 		- `size: 18.0`
+	- find in terminal the path to nu: `which nu`
 	- line 436 - To make nushell default shell for Alacritty
 		- ```
 		  shell: